null

 What’s the Difference Between Sandals and Flip Flops?

-Before we get down to the difference between flip flops and sandals, let’s first define what they are.
 Flip flops are a type of sandal that features a Y-shaped strap called a "toe thong."
 The strap runs from the top of the flip flops where it splits into two to form the Y-shape.
 The two ends of the strap are placed around both sides of the foot.
 The sole is flat and lightweight.
-Sandals are probably the oldest type of footwear in the world.
-They feature one or more straps attached to the sole.
-The main strap typically runs from one side of your instep to the other.
-They are available in a variety of designs.
+Flip flops are incredibly lightweight, easy to slip on, and ideal for casual settings like the beach or poolside.
+But are flip flops shoes?
+Technically, yes — though their structure is minimal, they are still considered footwear.
+Still, many people debate are flip flops and sandals the same thing, which brings us to the next point.

 Material